Burke and Hare – so famous are they, that they’re known as the ‘Edinburgh Murderers’, but what parts of their story are true?

-Burke’s hanging took place at 8.00 am on the morning of 28 January 1829 in front of the biggest crowd that Edinburgh had seen.
+Burke’s hanging took place at 8.00 am on the morning of 28th January 1829 in front of the biggest crowds that Edinburgh had ever seen.

 The Lawnmarket, where Burke’s scaffold had been erected was bursting with people trying to catch a glimpse of this murderer and when the crowd saw him, they immediately started to call for Hare and Knox to be hanged as well.

 We all know that this didn’t happen and the unjust feeling that must have run through Edinburgh at this time must have been extraordinary.